BenjaminFourmaux/Grafana_Status_panel/README.md

   The selected threshold is threshold_2, because the query value is between 50 and 70 (query value >= threshold_2 but < threshold_3).

+### Multi panes in one panel

+You can add all you need queries in one panel and each query will be displayed in a pane.
+Each pane will have the same thresholds, unit, title, and subtitle.

+### Text templating

+In fiels 'title', 'subtitle', and 'URL' you can use formatted variables like `{{query_name}}`, `{{query_value}}` ...
+Useful when you use multi pane.

 ### Show disable for no data

 If there is no data from any of the metrics, you can show the panel as disabled (in Grey), by checking the